Vikasbadliwal/Vidyarthi-Vikas/Ticket-NPM/NPM.md

 mvn package
 ```

-Maven creates the application artifact.
+Maven creates the application package.

-For a JAR project, the output is normally created inside:
+The output is normally stored in:

 ```text
 target/
 ```

-Example:
+For example:

 ```text
 target/